juliandunn/terraform-proxy-simulator/README.md

 * One in the private subnet which you can use as a ChefDK workstation (ChefDK isn't installed though; you'll need to do that yourself)

-You'll need to export your `HTTP_PROXY`, `HTTPS_PROXY`, etc. on the workstation.
-It's alright to export them to the "ec2-xx-yy-zz-aa.amazonaws.com" hostname because that will resolve to the private network inside AWS, and to the public IP outside AWS.
+On the workstation, a .bash_profile will be written out with the correct `HTTP_PROXY`, `HTTPS_PROXY`, etc. environment variables already set up.

 ## Use Cases

-You can use this set up for a few use cases:
+You can use this setup for a few use cases:

-* Use `kitchen-ec2` driver to create machines in the private subnet and force outgoing connections through the proxy.
-You'll drive `kitchen` from your laptop, though.
+* Use `kitchen` on your laptop and use the `kitchen-ec2 driver to create machines in the private subnet, forcing outgoing connections from Test Kitchen through the proxy.
+(In this case you won't use the ChefDK workstation)
 * Use the Ubuntu ChefDK workstation to run `kitchen` directly.
-* Any other use case you can think of that requires simulating proxies -- create additional machines manually inside the private subnet as needed.
+* Any other situation you can think of that requires simulating proxies -- create additional machines manually inside the private subnet as needed.

 ## Tips and Tricks